 This is what your online readers prefer.
 Every word imposes a cognitive load on your reader’s brain.
-They have to read then interpret each word’s meaning in context of your sentence.
+They have to read then interpret each word’s meaning in the context of your sentence.
 Save them a waste of energy by eliminating unnecessary words.

 Writing concisely takes more effort than just writing whatever comes into your head.
 It’s a bit like the art of writing emails.
 Find a way to get your point across with as few words as possible.

 I am sorry I wrote you such a long letter; I didn’t have time to write a short one.
 Blaise Pascal (1623-1662)

 How to reduce your word-count

 First, write your article or post without worrying about word-count.
 Don’t be self-critical – it is important not to block the flow when you have a creative idea.
 When you finish, review your article to make it concise:-

 - Revise complex sentences to make them simpler, more direct and shorter

 - Avoid redundant words and phrases such as